 I received my PhD in the fascinating field of microbiology focusing on microbial diversity of extreme environments.
 Since 2014, I have been involved in the MASE (Mars Analogues for Space Exploration) project working at the University of Edinburgh and recently moved on to study hypobarophiles at the Space Life Sciences Lab in Florida.
 I am looking forward to meeting you at AbGradE.

-I am currently an undergraduate on my 4th year, studying at the National Technical University of Athens, School of Mining and Metallurgical Engineering.
-I investigate the use of electrokinetics for the production of the essentials in energy and habitability in the frame of a future Mars Manned Mission, but also other space missions.
-The main goal is to extract water from the Martian Soil and hydrolyse it to produce hydrogen for energy and oxygen for respiration.
+I am currently an undergraduate on my 5th and final year, studying at the National Technical University of Athens, School of Mining and Metallurgical Engineering.
+My research interests include space technologies and sciences with participation in various projects.
+As a main project, I investigate the use of electrokinetics for the production of the essentials in energy and habitability in the frame of a future Mars Manned Mission, but also for other space missions.
+The main goal is to extract water from the Martian Soil and hydrolyze it to produce hydrogen for energy and oxygen for respiration.
+My other interests include board games, traveling and doing sports.

-I`m a last year PhD-student at the University of Vienna.
-At the moment, I’m working on my PhD-thesis which handles the possible habitability of Enceladus’ potential subsurface water reservoir.
-This thesis is very interdisciplinary, including calculations about the inner structure of Enceladus, assumptions about the chemistry going on in this icy moon, and a lot of experimental microbiological work in the laboratory.
+I obtained my PhD at the University of Vienna in Astronomy working on the habitability of Enceladus' potential subsurface water reservoir.
+This thesis was very interdisciplinary, including calculations about the inner structure of Enceladus, assumptions about the chemistry going on in this icy moon, and a lot of experimental microbiological work in the laboratory.
 In my spare time I enjoy to do sports, like playing tennis or soccer, hiking, mountain biking, or running.

 Former AbGradE committee members: